Scalingo/documentation/src/_posts/databases/mongodb/2000-01-01-dump-restore.md

 from your application environment.

 {% warning %}
-Internet Accessibility exposes your database to the internet.
+For security reasons, it is not recommended to activate Internet Accessibility.
+This exposes your database to the internet.
 {% endwarning %}

 ### Dump